arpan-mondal/energy-ledger-2.0/README.md

-# Tokenized-Carbon Credit Marketplace (on Polygon/Matic)
+# Energy-Ledger-2.0-Tokenized-Carbon Credit Marketplace (on Polygon)

 ***

-## 【Introduction of the Tokenized-Carbon Credit Marketplace (on Polygon/Matic)】
+## 【Introduction of the Tokenized-Carbon Credit Marketplace (on Polygon)】
 - This is a smart contract and dApp that is the Tokenized-Carbon Credit Marketplace which allow to be able to claim, audit, buy/sell carbon credits in a single platform. (for incentivize and accelerating the CO2 emission reduction)
   - By that whole process is executed on this platform, it is able to keep `transparency` and `traceability` .
   - The `Carbon Credit Tokens (CCTs)` are used for representing amount of carbon credits.
 (The Carbon Credit Tokens is created as ERC20 token)